lfzkoala/Plonk-using-JubJub-curve/README.md

 # Plonk-using-JubJub-curve
-Tesing Plonk in UTxO model using Jubjub curve
+Tesing the performance of Plonk in UTxO model using ZCash's Jubjub curve

 Plonk is a zk-SNARK scheme: https://eprint.iacr.org/2019/953.pdf